AKROGIS/Observer/Observer/Protocol Specification V2.md

 If the symbol object was invalid, a 12 point green circle was provided for points.
 The default line symbol by property in the mission property.

-If you wish to not draw the track logs or gps points, then you need to provide valid symbology with either 0 size, or a fully transparent color.
+If you wish to not draw the track logs or GPS points, then you need to provide valid symbology with either 0 size, or a fully transparent color.